 Do you like the texture found in oil paintings?

 This is easily done by layering acrylic paint to desired thickness.
-As the layers build it will create the texture and lifelike dimensional quality as seen in oil paintings.
-There is acrylic paper designed for this type of application as well as canvas.
+Less paint will be needed by purchasing a higher pigment content.
+As the layers build it will create texture and lifelike dimensional quality as seen in oil paintings.
+There is acrylic paper and canvases designed for this type of application.